Curiouser and Curiouser!

 Alice's Adventures in a Museum Wonderland

-At The Potteries Museum & Art Gallery from May 17th 2021
+Reopens at The Potteries Museum & Art Gallery from Saturday 11th September 2021

 It’s a story familiar to almost everyone, a magical adventure which has been adapted for stage and screen numerous times.
 ‘Alice’s Adventures in Wonderland’ has entertained children and adults alike for over 150 years.
 Written by Charles Lutwidge Dodgson under the pen-name Lewis Carroll, the story follows little Alice as she tumbles down a rabbit hole in chase of the very well-dressed White Rabbit.
 In Wonderland she faces confusing riddles and curious characters as she makes her way to the Queen’s rose garden to play croquet.